shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 ### GRANTS AND FELLOWSHIPS FOR WILDLIFE RESEARCH

-Here's a list of a few grants and fellowship opportunities
+Here's a list of a few grants and fellowship opportunities:

 - [The Fulbright Program](https://us.fulbrightonline.org/) offers fellowships for U.S based individuals to conduct research abroad **AND** individuals based in other countries to conduct research in the United States.
 The mission of the Fulbright program is to foster mutual understanding among nations and share knowledge across communities through educational and cultural exchange.